 Jack McCarthy is a certified archivist and longtime Philadelphia area archival/historical consultant.
-He is currently directing a project for the Historical Society of Pennsylvania focusing on the archival collections of the region’s many small historical institutions, and serving as archivist and researcher for Sound & Fury, an audio documentary on Philadelphia Black Radio, 1950-1979.
-He recently concluded a project for the Philadelphia Orchestra, researching and locating archival materials used in celebrating the centennial of Leopold Stokowski’s appointment as the Orchestra’s Conductor in 1912.
+He is currently directing a project for the Historical Society of Pennsylvania focusing on the archival collections of the Philadelphia region’s many small historical institutions.
+He recently concluded work as consulting archivist and researcher for the audio documentary Going Black: The Legacy of Philly Soul Radio and as consulting archivist for the Philadelphia Orchestra’s 2012-2013 Leopold Stokowski centennial celebration.
 Jack has a master’s degree in music history from West Chester University and is particularly interested in the history of Philadelphia music.
 He is also involved in Northeast Philadelphia history.
 He is Co-founder of the Northeast Philadelphia History Network and serves as Director of the Northeast Philadelphia Hall of Fame.

 Dranoff Properties' plans for a hotel-condo tower mean the former home of the "Philadelphia Sound" and Cameo-Parkway Records will likely be torn down.
 Jack McCarthy turns up the volume on not just one, but two major record labels who've passed through the doors at 301-309 South Broad Street > more

 The Pennepack Baptist Church traces its roots to the days of William Penn and Thomas Holme.
 Jack McCarthy takes a look at its history as the church celebrates its 325th anniversary > more

 Eighty years ago, Leopold Stokowski and pioneering sound engineers turned the Academy of Music into a multi-media hub for broadcast music.
 Jack McCarthy has the story of Bell Labs, Disney, and the first stereo broadcast performances > more